Barack Obama, Beyonce, others react to Toni Morrison’s death

 “‘We die.
 That may be the meaning of life.
 But we do language.
 That may be the measure of our lives.’
 Holding all those touched by Toni Morrison in my heart today.” — U.S. Rep. Ilhan Omar, via Twitter.

 “Genius has moved on.
-She made me understand “writer” was a fine profession.
+She made me understand ‘writer’ was a fine profession.
 I grew up wanting to be only her.
 Dinner with her was a night I will never forget.
 Rest, Queen.” — Shonda Rhimes, via Twitter.

 “The world just lost an incredible soul.
 Rest in peace, Toni Morrison.” — U.S. Sen. Corey Booker, via Twitter.